 - Don’t need or want any control below IIS

-For example, my website http://scottge.net is a WordPress Web App in Azure:
+For example, my website http://scottge.net was a WordPress Web App in Azure before I moved it to an Azure Virtual Machine.

 Cloud Service in Azure is a PaaS (Platform as a Service).
 With this option, you have some control, but you don’t have to do the low level system infrastructure e.g. OS patching.
 Azure handles the low level infrastructure for you.